amahjoor/arman-web/posts-md/things-you-dont-need.md

 That's what your room should ultimately feel like.
 A space that brings you joy.

 So how do you let go of your things?

+If you're like me, you could probably easily do an 80/20 split or more on the things you don't need vs the things you might need.

 What I'd say is this.
 Start by targeting the most immediate things that come to mind.